0xmoei/kakarot/README.md

 <div align="center">

-Kakarot is a zkEVM written in Cairo.
+Kakarot is a zkEVM in Cairo lang.
 It aims to allow users to leverage the scaling benefits of validity rollups while maintaining compatibility with the Ethereum ecosystem.
 Therefore, Kakarot can be used to run Ethereum smart contracts on Starknet.